Managing Successful SEO Migrations

 SEO migrations don’t happen overnight.

-However, SEO support is oftentimes sought too late down the roadmap with many critical decisions made beforehand that will impact organic search performance.
+However, SEO support is oftentimes sought too late down the roadmap, with many critical decisions made beforehand that will impact organic search performance.

-Sometimes the late involvement can be a saving grace, as long as there is room in the timeline for changes to be made, but that is seldom the case and you can only watch and prepare for the post mortem.
+Sometimes the late involvement can be a saving grace, as long as there is room in the timeline for changes to be made – but that is seldom the case, and you can only watch and prepare for the post-mortem.

-This also means there is a lack of sufficient testing (from an SEO perspective)
+This can also mean that there is a lack of sufficient testing (from an SEO perspective), and not all performance-affecting issues may be resolved in time if the migration deadline is rigid.

 Slow Development Response Times

-This is more often than not an issue with the business themselves, and not something SEO professionals can control.
+This is, more often than not, an issue with the business itself and not something SEO professionals can control.

-I’ve been in situations before where immediately after the migration development resource has been fully rededicated to another part of the business, leaving no time for urgent or ad hoc bug fixes.
+I’ve been in situations before where immediately after the migration, the development resource has been fully rededicated to another part of the business, leaving no time for urgent or ad hoc bug fixes.

-More often than not, this isn’t the developer’s fault but more a symptom of poor planning from decision making stakeholders.
+More often than not, this isn’t the developer’s fault but more a symptom of poor planning from decision-making stakeholders.

-I’ve seen websites go live before with a sitewide noindex (as the wrong bucket had been deployed), something we flagged almost immediately – only for it to take 4 days for the resource to be allocated to remove it.
+I’ve seen websites go live before with a sitewide noindex (as the wrong bucket had been deployed), something we flagged almost immediately – only for it to take four days for the resource to be allocated to remove it.

 Uncontrollable Variables